The-AVR/AVR-2022/content/en/software/installing-vmc-software/_index.md

 plug it in and re-run the setup script.

 However, if it is, this sometimes happens because of a finnicky USB detection.
-Try running the setup script once or twice more until it picks it up and works.
+Try running the setup script once or twice more, and unplug the camera and plug it back in until it picks it up and works.

 ### Connection Issues